adorque/ACM_Cyber_WriteUp/crypto_rubiks-cube.md

 (m^e)^d % n = message

 ## Method to solve CTF
+I notice that if the exponent of the message is a small enough number, the nth root of the encrypted message can simply be taken to find the original message.
 This code performs RSA with an exponent of 3, making it a small exponent that can be solved by simply using a cube root.
 By identifying the value of the exponent, we notice that the message can be recovered simply by taking the cube root of the printed value.

 I used the function find_invpow which finds the nth root of a number.
 Using this function to take the cube root of the encrypted message, I converted the returned long value to bytes: